Open-ET/flux-data-qaqc/docs/source/closure_explanation.rst

 :math:`LE_{corr}`.

-Note, in ``flux-data-qaqc`` new variable names from these steps are: LE_corr, H_corr, ebc_cf, et, et_corr, ebr_corr, and ebr_5day_clim.
-The inverse of the corrected EBR (filtered and smoothed from previous steps) is named ebc_cf which is short for energy balance closure correction factor as described by the `FLUXNET methodology <https://fluxnet.fluxdata.org/data/fluxnet2015-dataset/data-processing/>`__ (step 3 daily heat processing).
+Note, in ``flux-data-qaqc`` new variable names from these steps are: LE_corr, H_corr, ebr, ebr_corr, ebc_cf, et, et_corr, ebr_corr, and ebr_5day_clim.
+The
+inverse of the corrected EBR (filtered and smoothed from previous steps) is named ebc_cf which is short for energy balance closure correction factor as described by the `FLUXNET methodology <https://fluxnet.fluxdata.org/data/fluxnet2015-dataset/data-processing/>`__ (step 3 daily heat processing).